 The simulated δ13C efflux from soil increased immediately with peak values on the labeling day (Day 0) for both treatments (Fig. 6d).
 These model results are inconsistent with the observed peak δ13C values occurring on Day 3 for LS and Day 4 for HS.
 Observed δ13C of soil CO2 efflux decreased exponentially after the peak under both treatments.
-The model, on the other hand, simulated decreases of δ13C soil CO2 efflux to near pre-treatment levels immediately following the peak values and under both treatments returned to background levels by Day 1.
+The model, on the other hand, simulated decreases of δ13C soil CO2 efflux to near pretreatment levels immediately following the peak values and under both treatments returned to background levels by Day 1.
 A slight rising trend in both the simulated HS and LS cases represents the turnover of labeled leaf and fine root litter.

 4 Discussion

-4.1 Pretreatment results
+4.1 Pretreatment model results and implications

-The optimized model significantly improved simulations of pre-treatment tree biomass and transpiration (Fig. 3a).
+The optimized model significantly improved simulations of pretreatment tree biomass and transpiration (Fig. 3a).
 This was as expected since we used those observations in our parameter optimization.
 Perhaps not so expected, calibration with these observations improved leaf-level performance.
 Optimized parameters (Table 1) controlling stomatal conductance changed little from default values for the temperate evergreen needle-leaf plant functional type (PFT).
+The pretreatment simulated leaf 13C in the optimized model is also close to the observation (Fig. 6a), providing additional validation for these stomatal conductance parameters and evidence that photosynthetic discrimination is being handled well in CLM.
+Simulated bulk root 13C is slightly too high (Fig. 6c), indicating possible errors in root turnover time, or the model’s failure to account for post-photosynthetic fractionation (Badeck et al., 2005).
 The fine-root to leaf allocation ratio increased from 1.0 to 1.24, which is well within the range of reported values (White et al., 2000).
 The fraction of leaf nitrogen in RuBisCO was 70% higher than the model default value, and while on the high end, is consistent with measurements of other loblolly pine trees (Tissue et al., 1995).
 The temperature sensitivity of maintenance respiration (Q10mr) nearly doubled from the default value of 1.5 to 2.83.
 This is higher than most values in the literature but is consistent with the value of 2.71 reported by Hamilton et al. (2001) for loblolly pine, although this value only pertains to leaf respiration.
-This higher Q10 value is also more consistent with the leaf-level data.
+This higher Q10 value is also more consistent with the leaf-level photosynthesis data.
+The stem to leaf allocation ratio also is higher in the optimized model than in the default model.
+This is consistent with the fact that Loblolly trees are valuable for timber, as they are able to grow a large amount of wood for a relatively low leaf area index.

-The leaf-level light response data provided an important validation metric for our calibration, since they were not used in the optimization (Fig. 3b).
+Though several changes in the canopy photosynthesis scheme were made in the version 4.5 of CLM (Bonan et al., 2011; Oleson et al., 2013), in this work, the canopy photosynthesis process of CLM4.0 did a reasonably good job against our evaluation metrics, including the leaf-level light response data.
+These data provided an important benchmark, since they were not used in the optimization (Fig. 3b).
 We found that the parameters most consistent with the biomass, transpiration, soil respiration and δ13C data were also consistent with these leaf-level data, which gives confidence in both the model’s ability to simulate the shading effect, and the model’s ability to scale leaf-level processes to the canopy.

-In addition to the importance of optimized model parameters, we also found that the initial seedling biomass was very important for simulating pretreatment biomass in this young forest in an exponential growth phase.
-This finding reinforces the understanding that models like CLM can be very sensitive to initial conditions, especially in systems, which are not in approximate or quasi- steady state.
-When designing experiments with an eye towards close engagement with models and the comparison of model and experimental results, attention should be given to measurements of the model’s initial conditions as part of the experimental pretreatment characterization.

-4.2 Treatment results
+4.2 Treatment model results and implications